-Jeff was born in Dallas, TX and developed a deep love of technology which was sparked when his beloved grandfather presented him with an Apple II computer for his Bar Mitzvah.
-Had he received the moped he really wanted, his life could have turned out much differently.
+Jeff was born in Dallas and developed a deep love of technology, sparked when his beloved grandfather presented him with an Apple II computer for his bar mitzvah.
+Had he received the moped he wanted; his life could have turned out much differently.

 Jeff began his professional career in media at DeWitt Media in 1989 on clients such as Hebrew National Hot Dogs, Reebok, MasterCard, and Discovery Channel.
-During these years he perfected his skills at print planning and negotiation, TV (both National and Spot/Local) planning and became an expert in the Out of Home/Place Based Media.
-In 1993, following an early digital project for MasterCard, he began his leadership role in the Digital Media space.
+During these years he perfected his skills at print planning and negotiation, TV (both national and spot/local) planning and became an expert in out of home/place-based media.
+In 1993, following an early digital project for MasterCard, he began his leadership role in the digital media space.

 In 1994, Jeff joined Ogilvy & Mather's Non-Traditional Media group and within a year co-founded OgilvyOne's Interactive Media Group with Susan Schiekofer.
-He ran IBM's Digital business for 3 years during which, he planned, sold through, and executed the largest Search Media buy for its time, blocking out the entire tech industry lexicon of search terms on over 10 search engines (pre-Google) including, Yahoo, Lycos, AltaVista, Infoseek, Excite, Go, Snap, Metacrawler.
-This campaign won Mediaweek's 1996 "Best Use of Digital Media"
+He ran IBM's Digital business for three years during which he planned, sold through, and executed the largest search media buy for its time, blocking out the entire tech industry lexicon of search terms on over 10 search engines (pre-Google) including, Yahoo, Lycos, AltaVista, Infoseek, Excite, Go, Snap, Metacrawler.
+This campaign won Mediaweek's 1996 "Best Use of Digital Media" award.

 Also, in 1996, Jeff won a Gold Effie for the digital support of IBM' s Kasparov vs. Deep Blue tournament in which he partnered with Warner Bros. to create unique ads featuring Looney Toons characters playing chess.

 In 2002, Rapp Digital merged with three other Omnicom media groups (DDB, BBDO, TBWA).
-Jeff served as East Coast Media Director and built the digital process including strategy, media modeling, competitive, traffic, reporting, and optimization running a team of 30+ media professionals.
+Jeff served as East Coast media director and built the digital process including strategy, media modeling, competitive, traffic, reporting, and optimization running a team of 30-plus media professionals.

-In 2004, he assumed the role of OMD, National Director of Emerging Media focusing on digital as it expanded beyond its traditional venues.
-Jeff advised Sr. Level marketers and their teams on the latest technologies and their impact on media consumption.
-He established the NEXT Emerging Media Consortium, which counted amongst its members: FedEx, Visa, Bank of America, Clorox, Hilton, McDonalds, Coty, Hershey's, and Anheuser Busch.
-This consortium brought thought and accountability to investment in new media types such as Interactive TV, Video on Demand, and DVR advertising through a series of Test and Control research trials.
+In 2004, he assumed the role of OMD, national director of emerging media, focusing on digital as it expanded beyond its traditional venues.
+Jeff advised senior-level marketers and their teams on the latest technologies and their impact on media consumption.
+He established the NEXT Emerging Media Consortium, which counted among its members: FedEx, Visa, Bank of America, Clorox, Hilton, McDonald's, Coty, Hershey's, and Anheuser Busch.
+This consortium brought thought and accountability to investment in new media types such as interactive TV, video on demand, and DVR advertising through a series of test-and-control research trials.